 Some Questions Frequently Asked By Parents: responses to the most frequently asked questions concerning Religious Education, religious schools, prayers, and other topics.

-Humanist families discuss family life: members of the BHA with families of their own answer a selection of the questions we often receive, showing a range of approaches to issues such as: “catching” religion;school worship and religious education; magic and fantasy; death and bereavement; introducing Humanism; marriage and relationships.
+Humanist families discuss family life: members of Humanists UK with families of their own answer a selection of the questions we often receive, showing a range of approaches to issues such as: “catching” religion;school worship and religious education; magic and fantasy; death and bereavement; introducing Humanism; marriage and relationships.

 List of recommended resources for primary and secondary level children, and for teachers and students: books and other materials covering a wide range of issues and aimed at primary and secondary age school children.
 Also included is a section on background reading aimed at teachers and students.

-Books for bereaved children: an article by Marilyn Mason, former BHA Education Officer, first published in the International Journal of Children’s Spirituality, December 2000.
+Books for bereaved children: an article by Marilyn Mason, former Humanists UK Education Officer, first published in the International Journal of Children’s Spirituality, December 2000.

 Collective worship: the law and your rights.